 The ultimate goal of affiliate marketing on Instagram should be to gain more followers and get them to engage with you and trust you over a period of time.

 So a sustainable and profitable Instagram long-term strategy for affiliate marketing is really about building that trust, and it is done in a series of steps.

 If you just share affiliate links, you are just a salesperson, and who ever built a genuine relationship with someone who only wants to sell them something?

 Your brand, your positioning, and you, should stand for more.
 A good point of reference would be influencers or celebrities.
-They have their own personal brands which draw in followers, who in turn want to use the brands the influencers endorse.
+You can even use Instagram competitor analysis software to see what is working for your competitors and take cues to build your personal brand They have their own personal brands which draw in followers, who in turn want to use the brands the influencers endorse.